Jayman2000/scene-2-uwmf/doc/Getting Started.md

 	5. Choose “project.godot” (select it and then click “Open”).
 	6. Click “Import & Edit”.

+3. Open the Graphics Extractor (`res://wolf_editing_tools/scenes_and_scripts/graphics_extractor.tscn`):

+	1. In [Godot’s FileSystem dock][editor vocab], open the `res://wolf_editing_tools/scenes_and_scripts/` directory:

+		1. Find the `wolf_editing_tools` directory.
+		2. Click on the arrow that’s to the left of the `wolf_editing_tools` directory.
+It should change from pointing to the right to pointing down.
+		3. Find the `scenes_and_scripts` directory.
+		4. Click on the arrow that’s to the left of the `scenes_and_scripts` directory.
+It should change from pointing to the right to pointing down.

+	2. In [Godot’s FileSystem dock][editor vocab], double click on `graphics_extractor.tscn`

-3. Extract the graphics from the game that you’re creating a level for:
+4. Extract the graphics from the game that you’re creating a level for:

 	1. In [Godot’s playtest buttons][editor vocab], click on the triangular Play button.
 (Hint: if Godot’s test window freezes, then you may have